CSenshi/Validator/RULES.md

 #### Min

-The field under validation must be greater than or equal to a minimum value
+The field under validation must be greater than or equal to a minimum value.
+Given value is evaluated according to `Size` rule

 ```python